-Weather is getting cooler, retail stores are filling up with artificial firs, and the smell of pumpkin spice is everywhere you go, which means… the 2017 holiday retail season is here.
-Whether you are ready or not (if you’re not, you can catch up here), you should be excited because consumer spending is up for another record-breaking year!
+The air outside is cooler, department stores are filling up with artificial firs and wreaths, and the smell of cinnamon and clove is everywhere you go, which means… the 2018 holiday retail season is here!
+Whether you are ready or not (if you’re not, you can catch up here), you should be looking forward to another record-breaking year for online sales!

-This year’s holiday sales are projected to reach up to $682 billion, nearly 4.0% increase over last year’s total.
-What’s more, online retailers can expect their best sales season to date, with ecommerce claiming 11.5% of total revenues.
+This year’s holiday retail sales are projected to reach $691.9 billion, nearly 4.0% increase over last year’s total.
+What’s more, online retailers can expect their best sales season to date, with ecommerce claiming 16.7% of total revenues.

-We know it’s easy to get caught up in the holiday chaos, but it’s important to remember the following three things during the rush of it all:
+While we know it’s easy to get caught up in the holiday chaos, it’s important to remember the following three holiday ecommerce tips during the rush of it all:

-1. There will be two types of retailers and you must be conscious of which one you want to be.
+1. There will be two types of retailers and you must decide which you will be

 While there is no right or wrong approach to the strategy your business takes on during the holidays, make sure it’s a conscious, strategic decision.
 The holidays bring these two types of retailers:

 - Retailers who focus on increasing revenues by acquiring more customers during the holidays with flashy deals (quantity).

 - Retailers who focus on increasing profits by leveraging a quality, personalized customer experience to promote loyal customers (quality).